-Belair PK-5 Goals:
+Belair Elementary Goals:

-- Instill character, a value of education, and pride in oneself, school, and our community. - 2.
-Inspire student achievement in Reading, Language Arts, Math, Science and Social Studies; - 3.
-Integrate technology to engage students in innovative, rigorous, and fim learning activities; - Inform all of the importance of education for all students and for STEAM awareness. - Involve all stakeholders in realizing academic success and well-being for falcon scholars, faculty and staff.
+- Instill character, a value for education, and pride in oneself, our school, and our community. - Inspire student achievement in all content areas. - Integrate technology to engage all in innovative and rigorous, learning tasks. - Inform all of the importance of education for all students. - 5.
+Involve all stakeholders in realizing academic success and well-being for all.

-Belair PK-5 Beliefs:
+Belair Elementary Beliefs:

-- Every student can learn and deserves an opportunity for a quality and equitable education. - Students thrive in a positive climate and culture where they are accepted and respected. - Setting high expectations encourages students to set goals, accomplish them, and excel emotionally, socially, morally, physically, and intellectually. - A variety of innovative teaching methods is necessary to meet the needs of diverse learners, preferred learning styles and increases academic achievement. - Excellence in education is the collaborative effort and shared responsibility of the individual, homes, school, and community.
-We all must work together to model, expect, encourage, command good character, and prepare students for life beyond the classroom.
+- Every student can learn and deserves a quality educational experience. - Innovation is necessary to meet the needs of diverse learners and to increase achievement. - Students thrive in a positive climate and culture where they are accepted and respected. - High expectations encourages students to set goals, accomplish them, and excel. - Excellence in education is a collaborative effort and shared responsibility.